kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 p = \rho R T
 \end{cases}
 ```

-The first equation in {eq}`primitive` represents the three-dimensional momentum equation, where $\mathbf{u}$ denotes the three-dimensional momentum, $\rho$ is the density, $\mathbf{\Omega}$ is the Coriolis torque (expressed in terms of angular frequency, $7.292\times 10^{-5}$), and $\mathbf{F}$ represents the viscous or turbulent stresses.
-The second equation describes mass continuity, where changes in Lagrangian density are governed by the local convergence or divergence of flow (if the flow is three-dimensional incompressible, then the right-hand side of the second equation in {eq}`primitive` will be zero).
-The third equation is the thermodynamic equation, where $\theta$ (defined as $T(\frac{p_0}{p})^{\kappa}$, with $p_0=1000$hPa) is the potential temperature, $Q$ is the diabatic heating rate, and $T$ is the temperature.
-The final equation is the equation of state, where $R$ is the ideal gas constant.
+The first equation in {eq}`primitive` is the three-dimensional momentum equation, where $\mathbf{u}$ is the velocity vector, $\rho$ is the density, $\mathbf{\Omega}$ is the Coriolis parameter (with an angular frequency of $7.292\times 10^{-5}$), and $\mathbf{F}$ represents viscous or turbulent forces.
+The second equation is the continuity equation for mass, indicating that changes in density (in a Lagrangian frame) are driven by the local convergence or divergence of flow.
+If the flow is incompressible in three dimensions, the right-hand side of this equation becomes zero.
+The third equation represents the thermodynamic equation, where $\theta$ is the potential temperature (defined as $T(\frac{p_0}{p})^{\kappa}$ with $p_0=1000$ hPa), $Q$ is the diabatic heating rate, and $T$ is the temperature.
+The last equation is the equation of state for an ideal gas, where $R$ is the gas constant.

-Here, we introduce the first assumption: the Earth's atmosphere is relatively shallow compared to its radius, and the surface is nearly a geopotential surface (i.e., a surface perpendicular to the effective gravity).
-Considering the Earth's geometry, the equation simplifies to a PDE problem on a sphere.
+At this point, we introduce a key assumption: the Earth's atmosphere is relatively shallow compared to its radius, and its surface can be approximated as a geopotential surface (i.e., a surface perpendicular to the effective gravity).
+Taking the Earth's geometry into account, this reduces the problem to a partial differential equation (PDE) system on a sphere.

 ```{figure} ../tropical-dynamics-figures/spherical_coordinate.png